sapnendra/Web-Dev/README.md

 I hope you guys making code.

-This is one folder where I practice web-development every time and it will update on the daily basis.
+This is a folder where I practice web-development every time and it will update on the daily basis.

 👋 Hi, I’m @Sapnendra